CecilJS/PolyParser/README.md

 There are now two forms of input data defining the polynomial and the data supplied uses BOTH forms randomly at approximately 50/50.

-An important design consideration is that the business analyst driving the requirements for the application has indicated that other input formats WILL be used in the future - however these have not yet been specified and as yet are not included in the test data generated for this level.
+An important design consideration is that the business analyst driving the requirements for this application has indicated that other input formats WILL be used in the future - however these have not yet been specified and as yet are not included in the test data generated for this level.

 The polynomial data for this level includes the json format from level-1.
 It also includes a new format that is a highly compact numeric mathematical-notation.
 The new format has a prefix string indicating the new input type thus: